 Baked hamburgers are the easiest way to make burgers.
 No need to form the patties or to keep an eye on them – let the oven do all the work for you!

-Baking burgers in the oven is super easy.
-See the recipe card below for details!
+It’s super easy!
 There’s no need to form the meat into patties, or to keep an eye on the burgers as they fry or grill.
 And just as important – no grease splatters to clean up!
+See the recipe card below for the detailed instructions.
+Here are the basic steps:

 What to serve with baked hamburgers?